-- 5 In all states, the Subcontractor may be entitled to submit a payment claim after termination.
+- In all states, the Subcontractor may be entitled to submit a payment claim after termination.
 If the Subcontractor submits a payment claim following termination, it should be dealt with as any other application for payment.
 If termination is due to the Subcontractor's default, and the cost to the Contractor resulting from termination is greater than the amount claimed, the Contractor must identify in broad terms what those costs are to justify a payment certificate of nil.
-The final assessment will assess the amount the Subcontractor is due to pay to the Contractor. - 6 In Queensland the period for payment under a commercial building contract is reduced to 2 weeks from the assessment date.
-The Contractor should take this shorter period for payment into account when issuing its certificate; the earlier that the certificate can be issued, the more time it has to arrange payment within statutory timescales. - 7 If the Contractor does not issue a certificate within the relevant timeframe, it will become liable to pay the claimed amount on the due date for that progress payment.
+The final assessment will assess the amount the Subcontractor is due to pay to the Contractor. - If the Contractor does not issue a certificate within the relevant timeframe, it will become liable to pay the claimed amount on the due date for that progress payment.
 If the Contractor fails to make payment of this claimed amount by that due date, the Subcontractor could obtain a judgement debt against the Contractor.
 If the work is in Queensland, the Contractor will also have committed an offence.
-The Contractor should therefore ensure that it has adequate contract management procedures in place to deal with payment claims within the required time frames. - 8 If the period within which payments are made is changed, it must not be greater than - 6 weeks from the date of the payment claim where the works are performed in Western Australia or - 30 business days where the works are performed in the Northern Territory (a business day is defined in the security of payment legislation).
+The Contractor should therefore ensure that it has adequate contract management procedures in place to deal with payment claims within the required time frames. - 7 If the period within which payments are made is changed, it must not be greater than - 6 weeks from the date of the payment claim where the works are performed in Western Australia or - 30 business days where the works are performed in the Northern Territory (a business day is defined in the security of payment legislation).